polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/smart-contract.md

 1. Open a terminal shell on your computer, if needed.

-1. Verify that you are in the `flipper` project folder.
+1. Verify that you are in the `flipper` project folder, if needed.

 1. Use the `test` subcommand and `nightly` toolchain to execute the default tests for the `flipper` contract by running the following command: